-Prerequisite: Home Economics 204.
+Prerequisite: Home Economics 204 or its equivalent.

 Planning, preparing, and serving three meals a day.
 Table service, etiquette, hospitality, and special entertainments emphasized.
 Fee, \$7.50.

 Home Economics 222.
 (Formerly Home Economics 24.)
 Interior Decoration.
 Three hours.

 Decoration and furnishing for the interior of the house.
 Laboratory work in refinishing of furniture, slip covers and drapes.